khkwon01/khkwon01.github.io/heatwave/vector-search/vector-search.md

 9. Click **Create**.

-## Task 5: Write policies for the dynamic group to access Object Storage bucket
+## 작업 5: Write policies for the dynamic group to access Object Storage bucket

 To access Object Storage from HeatWave, you must define a policy that enables the dynamic group to access to buckets and its folders.